 While the product is incredibly important, an equally essential part of the equation is the expert knowledge that we bring.
 We are frequently asked by our customers to help them find a suitable product to meet a specific need.
 The expert guidance that we offer is based on a broad knowledge of the supplier landscape.
 Our logistics network, which connects these suppliers to our customers, is a key differentiator.

 Our leading market positions enable our central sourcing teams in each region to leverage our scale and negotiate competitive prices in return for access to over one million customers.

-We work with our suppliers to ensure that they are reliable and ethical and that their products are fully compliant with the laws and regulations of the countries they, and we, operate in.
+We work with our suppliers to ensure that they are reliable and ethical and that their products are fully compliant with the laws and regulations of the countries in which we operate.
+This provides protection to us and our customers in the event of a product failure or breach of regulation in the supply chain.
 On the rare occasion that a product is faulty, customers have the confidence of knowing that we will support them.
-We conduct background checks on our suppliers for unethical or illegal behaviour.